 If you’re filming at a location other than your own home or on the property of someone you know, you must get a location release giving you permission to use someone else’s premises.
 It’s a good idea to make several copies of this form and take them with you on a clipboard (along with pens) wherever you film.
 Click here for the LOCATION RELEASE (pdf).

 To submit your film please fill out this short application.

-We’ll also set up Filmmaker Q&A sessions so you can get answers to any filmmaking questions you may have.
+We’ll also set up online Filmmaker Q&A sessions so you can get answers to any filmmaking questions you may have.